mikejac/node-red-contrib-google-smarthome/README.md

 1. You don't need to add roles or user in the next steps.
 1. Your new service account is listed on the Credentials page.
 Click on it.
 1. Click on *Add Key* to create a new key of type JSON.
-1. Download the JSON file and copy it to your Node-RED server, in a location where the Node-RED service can read it.
+1. Download the JSON Web Token keyfile (jwt Key) and copy it to your Node-RED server, in a location where the Node-RED service can read it.

 #### Integrating Google Sign-In

 The Google Sign-In feature allows to login using your Google credentials.
-See [Integrating Google Sign-In into your web app](https://developers.google.com/identity/sign-in/web/sign-in) for more datails.
+See [Integrating Google Sign-In into your web app](https://developers.google.com/identity/sign-in/web/sign-in) for more details.
 If you want to use login with username/password instead, skip this section.

 1. Navigate to the [Google Cloud Console API & Services page](https://console.cloud.google.com/apis/credentials)